RotemEZ/NumericalAnalysis-Optimization/README.md

    python <file_name>.py
 Replace <file_name> with the name of the script you wish to run.
 ## Acknowledgements
 This project was completed as part of a numerical analysis and optimization course.
 Special thanks to the course instructor and the provided materials.
-The project received a score of 100 was placed second in the class.
+The project received a score of 100 and was placed second in the class, in terms of performance and efficiency.